NEMOrganization/floura-app-repo/README.md

 ## API Documentation

-The backend exposes a REST API for managing “Stories”, used by the Floura mobile application.
+The backend exposes a REST API for managing ï¿½Storiesï¿½, used by the Floura mobile application.
 Swagger provides interactive documentation and live testing of all endpoints.

 ### Access Swagger UI
 When the backend is running locally, open: